-Early Help means providing support as soon as any needs emerge or are identified at any point in a child's life.
+Early Help means providing support as soon as additional needs emerge at any point in a child's life.

 Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity.